DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## 4. Configuration

 - Set the memory to the highest possible value.
-- Set also the timeout limit.
+- Also set the timeout limit.
 We recommends 120 seconds to deal with big files.
 - Hit the `Save and Test` button.

 ## 5. Testing it